openchatai/copilot/README.md

 - Learn how OpenCopilot codebase works and how you can contribute using Onbaord AI's tool: [learnthisrepo.com/opencopilot](https://learnthisrepo.com/opencopilot)
 - This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind are welcome!

+## Analytics

+This product collects anonymous usage data to help improve your experience.
+You can opt-out by setting `ENABLE_EXTERNAL_API_LOGGING=no` in your environment variables.